tonethar/IGME-330-Spring-2022/projects/p2-overview-and-tips.md

 ### III-D. Chrome Favicon Error Messages

-- get rid of those annoying messages by adding a favicon to your site - https://favicon.io/emoji-favicons/
+- get rid of those annoying console messages by adding a favicon to your site - https://favicon.io/emoji-favicons/

 <a id="av-tips" />